Last updated on January 7th, 2022 at 06:21 am

 Due to safety concerns, Gerald had removed this hike from his book but has since brought it back for the fifth and latest edition.

 “These are scary places.
 You’re walking on railroad ties, so if it’s rained, it can be slippery.
 There’s no cell phone reception,” he says.
 “I think it’s completely doable and safe, but just so people understand: The footing is weird.
-You’re going to have to walk along railroad that doesn’t have anything underneath it.”
+You’re going to have to walk along the railroad that doesn’t have anything underneath it.”

 “This is not something that was designed for you to walk on it, and no one’s out there taking care of it, making sure it’s nice and safe for everyone,” Gerald says.

-If you want to check out Salmonberry for yourself, you may consider doing it sooner than later as plans are in place to establish a trail which will traverse the Oregon Coast Range.
+If you want to check out Salmonberry for yourself, you may consider doing it sooner than later as plans are in place to establish a trail that will traverse the Oregon Coast Range.
 The Salmonberry Corridor Coalition is currently developing the path and is said to link up with the Banks-Vernonia State Trail and turn south toward Tillamook in Nehalem, a few miles south of Neahkahnie Mountain.

 Not only that, before you know Mother Nature may take its course and reclaim this trail, rendering the Salmonberry River canyon inaccessible.